joaomelo/lib-template/README.md

 The way we git has a massive impact on Libt because of the use of GitHub Actions.

-Inside `.github` folder, there is an `npm-publish.yml` file.
+Inside `.github` folder, there is an `publish.yml` file.
 This file specifies a script to run every time a git push occurs on the remote master branch.

 The script will bump the library version accordingly to the last [commit message](https://github.com/phips28/gh-action-bump-version#workflow) and run the `npm test` script.
 If everything goes well, it will publish the new library version to npm.

+Also worth mentioning that if you are posting a [scoped public library](https://docs.npmjs.com/using-npm/scope.html), the publish script must have the `--access public` parameter.

 For that last part to work, you must save your [npm key as a secret](https://help.github.com/en/actions/language-and-framework-guides/publishing-nodejs-packages#publishing-packages-to-the-npm-registry) in the repo settings.

 That workflow makes the master branch very sensitive.
 It is essential to keep ongoing development in secondary branches.
 Maybe consider even [restricting pushes to master](https://help.github.com/en/github/administering-a-repository/enabling-branch-restrictions) and enforce "pull requests" with test conditions.

-If you don't like that approach just delete the `.github` folder or adjust the trigger event in the `npm-publish` file.
+If you don't like that approach just delete the `.github` folder or adjust the trigger event in the `publish.yml` file.

 # Editor Configuration